 Ballet classes offer comfort to 11-year-old Aya whose family has recently arrived in Manchester from Syria.

 Our heroine has a habit of making promises.
-A promise to help mother who is bewildered and anxious in a new country.
+A promise to help her mother, who is bewildered and anxious in a new country.
 She promises to play with Moosa, her little brother and to solve their family’s problems.
-She makes a pledge to return to ballet class when she feels able.
-These are huge responsibilities for an 11-year-old.
+She pledges to return to ballet class when she feels able.
+These are enormous responsibilities for an 11-year-old.
 Thankfully, she finds Miss Helena’s ballet class and begins a friendship with a madcap extrovert, Dotty.
-A complex character, Aya faces her life with determination and has a creative, problem-solving approach to life.
+A complex character, Aya, faces her life with determination and has a creative, problem-solving approach to life.
 She is never shown as a victim and becomes the voice of her fellow asylum-seekers.

 Refreshingly most of the action is set in Manchester which will appeal to readers in the North West.
 The girls in the ballet class have never really considered the lives of refugees before.
 Their lives remind Aya of her life and friendships before the war.
-She remembers family scenes at sunset, girls walking to classes with bags slung over shoulders whilst laughing at silly stories, the routine of ballet practice.
-Happy times in Syria before the outbreak of hostilities.
+She remembers family scenes at sunset, girls walking to classes with bags slung over shoulders while laughing at silly stories, the routine of ballet practice—happy times in Syria before the outbreak of hostilities.

 Great characters and storytelling, together with a strong message of social justice, provides an important message to her readers.
 This gives a powerful response to the toxicity surrounding the refugee situation at present.